 The best way to use poppy seeds on your skin is to apply poppy oil or paste to the affected area, ideally with other helpful ingredients like almond oil, essential oils or honey.

 Ancient civilizations that are known to have grown poppy flowers and poppy seeds include the Romans, Greeks, Egyptians, Minoans and Sumerians.
 Historians believe that from approximately 2700 to 1450 BC, poppy plants were grown by Minoans for their beneficial seeds, milk, opium and honey.

 Poppy seeds have deep roots in Central and Eastern Europe, where they have been used for centuries to make whole or ground poppy seed meal that’s a common ingredient in pastries and breads.
 A traditional dessert in Poland called makowiec (Ma-KOH-viets) calls for poppy seeds to be added to the filling, while in Hungry poppy seed rolls known as Beigli are a favorite sweet snack.

 In Traditional Chinese Medicine, black seeds are believed to help support the lungs, large intestines and kidneys.
 Poppies (or poppy capsules that are sometimes used) have sour and astringent properties.
 That is why they are utilized to help with breathing, digestion and relieving pain.
-(8) Crushed, dried poppy capsules can be found at some Asian markets and specialty stores.
-They are typically taken in doses between three and 10 grams.
+Crushed, dried poppy capsules can be found at some Asian markets and specialty stores.

 Opium is considered a highly addictive narcotic.
 It has sedative, tranquilizing, depressant, soporific, anesthetic and analgesic effects.
 While eating poppy seeds can potentially cause you to consume trace amounts of opiates, they don’t actually make you feel high.